mezhanglei/react-easy-formcore/README.md

 ### base options

-- `inline` All Form.Field components set the inline layout, default is `false`.
+- `layout` `'horizontal'|'vertical'|'inline'` All field components set the layout type, the default value is `horizontal`.
 - `compact` Whether to hide error messages for all Form.
-- `required` Indicates if all Form.Field components display asterisks, not form checks, for display only, default is `false`.
+- `required` Indicates if all field components display asterisks, not form checks, for display only, default is `false`.
-- `labelWidth` The custom label width for all Form.
-- `labelAlign` The align of label for all Form.
+- `labelStyle` Custom `label` style for all field components, `optional`.
-- `gutter` The distance between all Form.Field component custom labels and form components, `optional`.
+- `gutter` The distance between all field component custom labels and form components, `optional`.

 ### Form Props
 Inherited base options